henvic/henvic.github.io/content/posts/homelab.md

 [![You can install OpenVPN Connect on your computer or smartphone for easy installation.)](/img/posts/homelab/openvpn-connect_small.png)](/img/posts/homelab/openvpn-connect.png)

-*You can install OpenVPN Connect on your computer or smartphone for easy installation.*
+*You can install OpenVPN Connect on your computer or smartphone for easy connection.*

 Now, all I need to use it from outside home is to expose it through the web.
 I don't have a static IP address at home, so this would be something else to solve too.
 In theory, I could always use Tailscale there also (for VPN inception).